nostrumbiodiscovery/pele_platform/_sources/tutorials/site_finder.rst.txt

   :width: 400
   :align: center

-  At this point your holo should look like this, here the protein ribbons, solvents and metal are highlighted.
+  At this point your holo should look like this; here the protein ribbons, solvents and metal are highlighted.
 Apo should be the same without the ligand (shown here in pink).

 d.
 For both *holo* and *apo*, select a molecule and go to ``Build -> Other edits -> Change Atom Properties`` and set unique PDB atom names.
 On *holo*, select the ligand and change the residue name to *LIG*, chain name to *Z*.